Odette Dynasty O’Hara

 Michael: Yes.

-Michael: I think Ru said it best like when she said “We were born naked and the rest is drag.”
-Drag is what we put on as our shield, to step out in the day.
-Whether it is a police uniform, whether it is doctor scrubs, nurses’ scrubs, bartenders, badge, whatever, like drag is what we put on to bring about our best life and how we feel we’re bringing about our best life.
-For me I am a chameleon of that art.
-I can– I can wear whatever to make whoever feel a certain way, ’cause they know the day– it all revolves around how you make someone else feel; so hopefully all drag uplifts another human.
-We both know that’s not always the case, but the goal is that one finds their own strength serenity inside the art.
+Michael: I think Ru said it best, like, when she said, “We were born naked, and the rest is drag.”
+Drag is what we put on as our shield to step out in the day, whether it is a police uniform, whether it is doctor scrubs, nurses’ scrubs, bartenders badge, whatever.
+Like, drag is what we put on to bring about our best life and how we feel we’re bringing about our best life.
+For me, I am a chameleon of that art.
+I can… I can wear whatever to make whoever feel a certain way.
+‘Cause at the end of the day it all revolves around how you make someone else feel.
+So, hopefully, all drag uplifts another human.
+We both know that’s not always the case.
+But the goal is that one finds their own strength and serenity inside their art.

 Sabrina: Yeah.
-Yeah I see how like there’s so many different ways you can come about it like ’cause we’ve talked about that in class quite a lot.
+Yeah.
+I see how, like, there’s so many different ways you can come about it, like.. ’cause we’ve… talk about that in class quite a lot.

 Michael: Right.

-Sabrina: It’s like, I don’t know I describe it as like love.
-Like you get to be who you are with no if ands or buts, it’s like it’s just you being able to—yeah, you are who you are.
-You get these families and like those are those are families, you are family, you know it’s love it’s being able to express yourself, just be you.
+Sabrina: It’s like, I don’t know, I describe it as, like, love.
+Like, you get to be who you are with no if ands or buts.
+Like, it’s just you being able to… yeah, you, you are who you are.
+You get these families and, like, those are… those are families.
+You are family.
+[Laughs]

 Michael: Exactly.